Break and fold any large boxes and leave them next to your green sacks.

 Including: glass bottles and jars including non-food bottles (eg perfume, aftershave, face creams).

 All coloured glass accepted.
-No broken glass.
 Please remove and rinse lids.

 What can’t you recycle?